 P.L.
-2020, c.9 does not protect an employee from discrimination on this basis; however you may be entitled to protection under the New Jersey Earned Sick Leave Law, New Jersey Family Leave Act, or Federal Families First Coronavirus Response Act.
-Visit mysickdays.nj.gov, njcivilrights.gov, and dol.gov for more information.
+2020, c.9 does not protect an employee from discrimination on this basis; however you may be entitled to protection under the New Jersey Earned Sick Leave Law or New Jersey Family Leave Act.
+Visit mysickdays.nj.gov and njcivilrights.gov for more information.

 Firing, retaliating against, or otherwise penalizing you would be illegal and that would give you the right to:

 - File a claim with the NJDOL’s Division of Wage and Hour Compliance, which may get you a hearing before a Wage Collection Referee.
 You can file an online claim here.